FidFenix/htw-emerging-photo/docs/PLANNING.md

 Estimate: 3 points
 ```

-**US-2.2: View Detected Plates with Bounding Boxes**
+**US-2.2: View Anonymized Plates with Yellow Fill**
 ```
 As a user
-I want to see bounding boxes around detected license plates So that I can visually verify the detection results
+I want to see yellow-filled regions covering detected license plates So that I can visually verify the anonymization results

 Acceptance Criteria:
-- [ ] Bounding boxes drawn on original image
+- [ ] Solid yellow (#FFFF00) fill completely obscures plates
-- [ ] Each box labeled with confidence score
+- [ ] Each anonymized region labeled with confidence score
 - [ ] Visual distinction for multiple plates
 - [ ] Clear, readable visualization
+- [ ] Before/after comparison available

 Priority: High
 Estimate: 5 points
 ```

-**US-2.3: Filter Plate Detections by Confidence**
+**US-2.3: Filter Plate Anonymizations by Confidence**
 ```
 As a user
-I want plates with confidence scores below 60% to be excluded So that I only see high-confidence detections
+I want plates with confidence scores below 60% to be excluded from anonymization So that I only anonymize high-confidence detections

 Acceptance Criteria:
 - [ ] Minimum confidence threshold: 60%
-- [ ] Low-confidence detections not displayed
+- [ ] Low-confidence detections not anonymized
 - [ ] Configurable threshold (future)
 - [ ] Confidence displayed as percentage